indefinitedevil/stargate-database/README.md

 ## Contributing

 A useful focus for contributions at the moment would be filling in the description fields for skills in `database/seeders`.
+Markdown will be available.

 Once the GUI is in place, testing it and raising issues would be appreciated.